killinen/BrakeModule/README.md

 Brakemodule main functionalities are 3 relays for switching charge pump inline with ABS system or BrakeModule.
 1 power MOSFET to control the charge pump.
 Temperature measurement to read the power MOSFET temperature.
 FAN + mosfet to cool down the power MOSFET.
 CAN module is used for communication.
 Voltage divider is used to measure ABS line voltage.

-In this development stage the main components of the hardware is LGT8F328P LQFP32 MiniEVB (can work w Nano also), MCP2515 CAN module, 4 relay module, Infineon FR407 N-chan power MOSFET, MCP1406 gate driver IC, 2 N7000 N-chan MOSFET, NPN3904 transistor, BS250 P-chan MOSFET, DS18B20 temperature sensor.
+In this development stage the main components of the hardware is LGT8F328P LQFP32 MiniEVB (can work w Nano also), MCP2515 CAN module, 4 relay module, Infineon IRF40R207 N-chan power MOSFET, TC1413N gate driver IC, 2 2N7000 N-chan MOSFET, 2N3904 NPN transistor, BS250 P-chan MOSFET, DS18B20 temperature sensor.

 Main principle of driving charge pump and brakelight switch with BrakeModule.
 <p align="center">